What is stress?

 Stress can have an impact on a person’s cognitive process, emotions, physiology, and behaviors.ii But what is stress?
 And does stress affect fertility?
 Stress is a natural response to challenges to a person’s physical or mental stateiii that can cause changes to a person’s endocrine (hormonal) system,iv immune system,v and mental health,vi among other body systems.vii,viii,ix

-There are a range of types of stress (Table I).
-It is important to define and understand many of the key terms relevant to the topic of stress (Table I); however, this article focuses on emotional stress, and whether it can affect one's fertility and/or fertility treatments.
+There are a range of types of stress (Table 1).
+It is important to define and understand many of the key terms relevant to the topic of stress (Table 1); however, this article focuses on emotional stress, and whether it can affect one's fertility and/or fertility treatments.
 It is also important for women to know what tools are available to them in coping with stress when experiencing fertility challenges.

-Fertility and Stress
+Fertility and stress

 It is estimated that up to 1 in 6 people will experience fertility challenges in their lifetime.xviii Every stage of the journey to parenthood can potentially cause stress - from seeking out and waiting for a diagnosis, to undergoing the fertility treatments themselves.
 It can feel like a chicken and egg situation to try to discern what comes first: does stress cause infertility, or does infertility cause stress?